Al Jarreau, Grammy-winning jazz singer, dead at 76

 After earning a master's degree in vocational rehabilitation from the University of Iowa, Jarreau moved to San Francisco in the late 1960s, where after crossing paths with a young pianist -- and future jazz legend himself -- named George Duke, he decided to quit his day job and pursue music full time with the George Duke Trio.

-After gaining traction in the Bay Area, Jarreau headed to New York, where, playing alongside guitarist Julio Martinez, he began to reach a wider audience.
-This led to appearances on Johnny Carson's "Tonight Show" and other TV gigs.
+After gaining traction in the Bay Area and Los Angeles, Jarreau headed to New York, where, playing alongside guitarist Julio Martinez, he began to reach a wider audience.
+This led to appearances on Johnny Carson's "Tonight Show," Merv Griffin and other TV gigs.

 His debut album, released in 1976, made an immediate splash in jazz circles.
 Mainstream pop success followed in 1981 with the album "Breaking Away," which hit the Top 10 on the Billboard charts and spawned his biggest hit, the breezy "We're in This Love Together."